faf0/AES.jl/README.md

 # Installation

-Use Pkg.clone with the corresponding URL in Julia to install this package.
+In the Julia shell, switch to the pkg environment by pressing `]`.
+In the package environment, run `add` with the URL of this repository as the only parameter.
+Alternatively, clone this repository and run `add .` in the package environment.

 # Example Usage